 It is recommended that you use the overleaf system for working on the latex source.
 This provides the simplest and most robust way to edit the document.
 Changes done by other people are automatically merged and synchronised.

 Overleaf however does require a constant internet connection, as it works with a server in the background.
-If you want to work offline you can either use the svn repository, or pull a copy of the relevent files from overleaf.
-Make sure you upload your changes back into the system - either on svn, or on overleaf.
-Please note that there will be some delay between uploading new contributions to the svn, and your changes becoming visible on overleaf.
+If you want to work offline you can either use the git interface to overleaf, or simply download a copy of the relevant files from overleaf.
+Make sure you upload your changes back to overleaf.